Second Balkan War: Opposing forces

-According to the Military Law of 1903, the armed forces of Bulgaria were divided in two categories: the Active Army and the National Militia.
+According to the Military Law of 1903, the armed forces of Bulgaria were divided into two categories: the Active Army and the National Militia.
 The core of the Armed forces consisted of nine infantry and one cavalry division.
-The Bulgarian Army had a unique organization among the armies of Europe, since each infantry division had three brigades of two regiments, composed of four battalions of six heavy companies of 250 men each, plus an independent battalion, two large artillery regiments and one cavalry regiment, giving a grand total of 25 very heavy infantry battalions and 16 cavalry companies per division, which was more than the equivalent of two nine-battalion divisions, the standard divisional structure in most contemporary armies, as was also the case with the Greek and Serbian armies in 1913.
-Consequently, although the Bulgarian Army had a total of 599,878 men mobilized in the beginning of the First Balkan War, there were only 9 organizational divisions, giving a divisional strength closer to an Army Corps than to a Division.
-Tactical necessities during and after the First Balkan War modified this original structure: a new 10th division was formed using two brigades from the 1st and 6th divisions, and an additional three independent brigades were formed from new recruits.
+The Bulgarian army had a unique organization among those of Europe since each infantry division had three brigades of two regiments, composed of four battalions of six heavy companies of 250 men each, plus an independent battalion, two large artillery regiments and one cavalry regiment, giving a total of 25 heavy infantry battalions and 16 cavalry companies per division, which was more than the equivalent of two nine-battalion divisions, the standard divisional structure in most armies, as was also the case with the Greek and Serbian militaries in 1913.
+Consequently, although the Bulgarian army had 599,878 men mobilized at the beginning of the First Balkan War, there were only nine organizational divisions, giving a divisional strength closer to an Army Corps than to a Division.
+Tactical necessities during and after the First Balkan War modified this original structure: a new 10th division was formed using two brigades from the 1st and 6th divisions, and an additional three independent brigades were formed from recruits.
 Nevertheless, the heavy structure generally remained.
-By contrast, the Greek Army of Macedonia had also 9 divisions, but the total number of men under arms was only 118,000.
+By contrast, the Greek Army of Macedonia also had nine divisions, but the total number of men under arms was only 118,000.
 Another decisive factor affecting the real strength of the divisions between the opposing armies was the distribution of artillery.
-The nine-division-strong Greek Army had a total of 176 guns and the ten division-strong Serbian Army, 230.
-The Bulgarians had 1,116, a ratio of 6:1 against the Greeks and 5:1 against the Serbian Army.
+The nine-division-strong Greek Army had 176 guns, and the ten-division-strong Serbian army had 230.
+The Bulgarians had 1,116, a ratio of 6:1 against the Greeks and 5:1 against the Serbian army.